 - 1. Standard Repayment Plan.
 On a standard repayment plan, a borrower pays a fixed monthly amount for a loan term of up to 10 years (within 10 to 30 years for Consolidation Loans). - 2.
 Graduated Repayment Plan.
 Unlike standard and extended repayment plans, graduated repayment starts off with lower monthly payments, which gradually increases every two years.
 The loan term is up to 10 years (within 10 to 30 years for Consolidation Loans), depending on the amount borrowed. - 3.
 Extended Repayment Plan.
 The Extended Repayment Plan is for outstanding Direct Loans more than \$30,000.
 Payments are fixed or graduated to be paid off within 25 years. - 4.
-Saving on a Valuable Education (SAVE) Plan formerly the REPAYE Plan.
-The SAVE plan is based on 10 percent of discretionary income.
-Payments are recalculated each year based on updated income information and family size.
-Any outstanding loan balance will be forgiven if not repaid in full after 20 years (loans taken out for undergraduate study) or 25 years (if taken out for graduate or professional study). - 5.
-Pay As You Earn Repayment Plan (PAYE).
-This plan is for new loan borrowers on or after October 1, 2007, and received disbursements on or after October 1, 2011.
-The monthly payment is based on 10 percent of discretionary income, never more than what would have been paid under the 10-year Standard Repayment Plan.
-Payments are recalculated each year and based on income and family size.
+INCOME-DRIVEN REPAYMENT (IDR) PLANS